comegoing/second_class/readme.txt

-the file is to help you
+src is a package of source,don't care